Hidden Career Opportunities when you hit a pothole or career setback

 Track 3: Your Relevant Training

-Relevant training can be anything that formalises your experience gained at work (Track 1) or elsewhere (Track 2).
+Relevant training can be anything that formalises your experience gained at work (Track 1) or elsewhere (Track 2), or raises your game as a leader with some leadership development training.
 It could be an online course through to full accreditation relevant to your work and industry.
 Between MOOCs (Massive Open Online Courses) offered by Coursera, EdX and other platforms through to Masters and MBAs (online or in person) from traditional universities, there’s no excuse for not getting creative about what to study and when you can do it.

 Think of all your public transport commute time, your time standing in line, waiting to pick-up the kids, and time watching rubbish or unsatisfying TV.
 Most of the online courses have pre-recorded material so you can work at your own pace.
 And how about audiobooks for the car commute?